-COMPLETE MORNING SCHEDULE.
-Check it out.
-WYC’s schedule of regular daily classes is expanding.
-New classes start June 21st.
-They will all happen at our 3870 Lemon St. location in downtown Riverside.
-Except for our teacher training program sessions, our classes are open, requiring no pre-registration.
+COMPLETE SCHEDULE.
+WYC’s regular daily classes happen at our 3870 Lemon St. location in downtown Riverside.
+Unlike our monthly teacher training program sessions, our daily classes are open, requiring no pre-registration.
 So new students can just “drop-in.”
 It’s also your choice when you start paying, and whenever you do, your first payment (no matter what the amount) enrolls you for at least a month.
 It’s your tuition.
 There are no individual class payments at WYC, and WHAT YOU PAY is up to you.